 On Sundays, the road is closed off around Parque Kennedy in Miraflores for free public dance classes, roller blading, art exhibits, festivals, and more.
 If you are staying in Lima and want to get some exercise, many of the parks also have exercise stations set up and are a great place for a run.

 If you want to experience the hustle and bustle of daily life, head to one of the local markets.
 Here you will see an abundance of fruit and Peruvian veggies, various meats, food stalls, and household items for sale.
 Some markets, such as the local Surquillo market, set up food stands and extra booths on Sundays.
-You can buy local organic products and satisfy your taste buds with some tasty local food.
+You can buy local products and satisfy your taste buds with some tasty local food.

 If you are looking more for art, souvenirs, and alpaca items, head to the crafts markets, such as the Inca Market, Indian Market, Cuzco Market, or others.
 Here you will find endless trinkets and other items for a great price.
 Make sure to brush up on your bargaining skills!

-4. Centro de Lima
+4. Visit the Centro de Lima

 In the center of Lima, you will find many old churches, the beautiful Plaza de Armas, and various other sights to see when walking through the streets.
 There are many available tours of the catacombs, churches, and city for a small cost.
 Some walking tours can even be done for free.